ARC-34: xGov Proposal Process

 Proposals MUST:

-- Follow the template form provided.
+- Follow the template form provided, filling all the template sections

 - Follow the rules of the xGov Proposals Repository.